d12frosted/elpa-mirror/stable-melpa/vscode-icon-readme.txt

-;;; Commentary:
-;; This package provides a utility function that returns vscode style icons.
+This package provides a utility function that returns vscode style icons.
-;; The entry point is `vscode-icon-for-file'.
+The entry point is `vscode-icon-for-file'.